Kuala Lumpur: Buses

-Bas Mini KL or Kuala Lumpur Mini-Bus Service was one of the oldest and most popular Malaysia public bus service, having served Kuala Lumpur and the Klang Valley region.
+Bas Mini KL or Kuala Lumpur Mini-Bus Service was one of the oldest and most popular Malaysian public bus service, having served Kuala Lumpur and the Klang Valley region for many years.
 The buses were primarily painted pink with a white stripe on the sides, and had a capacity of only 20–30 passengers, due to their smaller size.
 The buses operated on a commission basis, with service operators paid according to the fares they collected.
-The mini-bus service was from 23 September 1975 and discontinued on 1 July 1998, to be replaced by the Intrakota bus service and later, Rapid Bus in 2005.
+The mini-bus service was operared from 23 September 1975 and discontinued on 1 July 1998, replaced by the Intrakota bus services and later, Rapid Bus in 2005.

-Rapid Bus began the first phase of the revamp of its bus network in January 2006, introducing 15 City Shuttle bus routes which serve major areas in the Central Business District (CBD) of Kuala Lumpur.
+Rapid Bus began the first phase of the revamp of its bus network in January 2006, introducing 15 City Shuttle bus routes which served major areas in the Central Business District (CBD) of Kuala Lumpur.
 In 2008, Rapid Bus operated 167 routes with 1,400 buses covering 980 residential areas with a ridership of about 400,000 per day.
 The buses run between four hubs at the edge of the central business district, namely KL Sentral, Titiwangsa, Kuala Lumpur City Centre, Maluri, and Medan Pasar in the city centre.
 These bus hubs also serve as rail interchanges, with the exception of Medan Pasar, although it is at a walking distance from Masjid Jamek LRT station.
 On 18 June 2020, Rapid Bus released a new feature: real-time location of bus in Google Maps, via collaboration with Google Transit.

-Effective 10 April 2019, all RapidKL buses are implementing a fully cashless journey for all routes by stages, in which the bus accepts Touch n Go cards only for user convenience.
+Effective 10 April 2019, all Rapid KL buses implemented a fully cashless journey for all routes by stages, in which the busses accept Touch n Go cards only.
 These systems were fully implemented by 27 May 2019.
-Almost 170 RapidKL bus routes are covered with the real-time feature, which was expanded to the MRT feeder bus service.
+Almost 170 Rapid KL bus routes are covered with the real-time feature, which was expanded to the MRT feeder bus service.
 Rapid Bus is however not the only bus operator in Kuala Lumpur and the Klang Valley.
-Other bus operators are Selangor Omnibus, Setara Jaya Bus, and Causeway Link.
+Other bus operators include Selangor Omnibus, Setara Jaya Bus, and Causeway Link.